 Here, SNOW's gear experts have compiled a list of what we believe to be the best men's and women's snowboard jackets on the market this winter.
 We've selected a mixture, from high-end Gore-Tex jackets designed for the backcountry and splitboarding, to pullover style jackets built for the snow park.
 The prices range widely, reflecting each jackets' features and fabric.

-Burton AK Gore-Tex Cyclic Men's Snowboard Jacket, £420
+Burton AK Gore-Tex Cyclic Men's Snowboard Jacket

 Founded in 1977, Burton is the biggest name in snowboarding, and this, from their high-end AK collection, is one of their absolute, top of the range models.
 It's built for spending long days in the backcountry, and it's packed with features that will keep you warm and dry, whether you're hiking, heli-skiing, splitboarding, or simply bombing lines off the lifts.

 It's packed full of features, with fleece-lined hand warmer pockets, an insulated pocket to keep your phone warm (and prolong its battery life), and a lift pass pocket on the left arm.
 The zips and seams are fully taped, and the hood is easily adjustable.
-If you're after a stylish, top-end snowboard jacket, they don't come much better than this.
+If you're after a stylish, high-end snowboard jacket, they don't come much better than this.

+The outer fabric is 3-layer Gore-Tex, so it's waterproof, highly breathable, and tough.
+The ventilation system consists of two lengthy underarm vents with zips at both ends, so you can adjust the opening as you like.
 Fully taped seams, waterproof zips, a ton of pockets, and even a built in goggle wipe in the lift pass pocket — this jacket really does have it all.
-Here at SNOW, we've extensively tested the precursor to this model (which was made of Gore-Tex), wearing it for two full seasons in a row.
-We've separately tested various other jackets made of the FutureLight fabric.
-All of them excelled, and we can safely say this one will too.
+Here at SNOW, we've extensively tested the precursor to this model, wearing it for two full seasons in a row.
+It excelled, and we can safely say this one will too.

-Roxy Chloe Kim Women's Snowboard Jacket, £330
+Roxy Chloe Kim Women's Snowboard Jacket

 Despite being a diminutive 5'3", US halfpipe rider Chloe Kim stands head and shoulders above the rest of the field in her chosen discipline.
 She won her first Olympic gold medal at just 16, added a second in Beijing last year, and regularly cleans up at every contest she enters.
 This is the jacket she's currently rocking on her path to global domination.